BuddhiKasun/-TOOT---CurrencyConverter/README.md

 # -TOOT---CurrencyConverter

-Here, I modified Opencart extention TOOT - CurrencyConverter
+Here, I modified Opencart extention "TOOT - CurrencyConverter"

+Install Instructions

+* Just copy these folders to your server using your FT.
+* It won't replace any of your existing files so don't worry.